ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 User's Guide Organization
 ============================

-The SRW Application documentation is organized into four sections: *Background Information*; *Building, Running, and Testing the SRW App*; *Customizing the Workflow*; and *Reference*.
+The SRW Application documentation is organized into four sections: (1) *Background Information*; (2) *Building, Running, and Testing the SRW App*; (3) *Customizing the Workflow*; and (4) *Reference*.

 Background Information
 -------------------------

    * This **Introduction** section explains how the SRW App documentation is organized, how to use this guide, and where to find user support and component documentation.
-   * :numref:`Section %s: Technical Overview <TechOverview>` provides a technical overview, including SRW App prerequisites and an overview of the code directory structure.
+   * :numref:`Section %s: Technical Overview <TechOverview>` provides technical information about the SRW App, including prerequisites and an overview of the code directory structure.
-   * :numref:`Section %s: SRW Application Components <Components>` provides a detailed description of the application components, including optional application components.
+   * :numref:`Section %s: SRW Application Components <Components>` provides a description of the application components, including optional components.

 Building, Running, and Testing the SRW App
 --------------------------------------------